lukso-network/LIPs/LSPs/LSP-3-Profile-Metadata.md

 ## Rationale

-Universal Profile's metadata is important for creating a verifiable public account that is the source of asset issuance, or a verifiable public appearance.
+Profile's metadata is important for creating a verifiable public account that is the source of asset issuance, or a verifiable public appearance.
 This metadata does not need to belong to a real world person, but gives the account a "recognisable face".

 ## Implementation